MICROCREDENTIALS - Human Sciences for Education

 The course is composed of the following 4 modules:

-• Psychology of Digital Communication: Interactive and Immersive Media The module aims to prepare students on theoretical models of communication, as well as to develop practical skills in the critical evaluation of media messages and the analysis of digital communication strategies.
+• Psychology of Digital Communication: Interactive and Immersive Media (not activated) The module aims to prepare students on theoretical models of communication, as well as to develop practical skills in the critical evaluation of media messages and the analysis of digital communication strategies.
 It includes lessons and activities concerning the main theoretical models, concepts, and applications of human communication, with particular attention to their application in contemporary media contexts, including video games and virtual reality.

-• Media ecologies and digital (counter-)cultures The module proposes the study and analysis of digital media as pedagogical devices that take part in the construction, ratification, and/or deconstruction of cultural models.
+• Media ecologies and digital (counter-)cultures (not activated) The module proposes the study and analysis of digital media as pedagogical devices that take part in the construction, ratification, and/or deconstruction of cultural models.
 Digital media, in fact, can contribute both to reinforcing common sense discourses on a plethora of social and educational phenomena and to their deconstruction, expanding the learning opportunities with which individuals engage and of which they can be promoters, towards the shared co-construction of digital (counter-)cultures.

 • Diverging and Converging: Understanding, Practicing, and Promoting Creative Thinking in Education The module aims to provide knowledge about theories of creativity, stimulating reflection on the meanings and spaces of creative thinking in educational contexts.
 In particular, it aims to foster an understanding of the facets of the concept of creativity as theorized and operationalized in various theoretical approaches.
 Furthermore, it seeks to support the reflection and practical application of the meanings of creativity in educational spaces and times, in order to conceive and implement interventions that respect the diversity of thought and openness to different possibilities and solutions to social situations and educational needs.